 Purebred Friesian - Park Performance Designated

-Faux Friesian – Sporthorse Designated
+Purebred Friesian – Utility Designated

-Faux Friesian – Park Performance Designated
+Sporthorse, Park Performance or Utility Designated

-For horses who do not have an inspection score, Open show scores will be taken into consideration, on a case by case basis, by the council of HH, for possible admittance into either the “Sport Horse Designated” or “Park Performance Designated” or “Elite” categories.
+For horses who do not have an inspection score, Open show scores will be taken into consideration, on a case by case basis, by the council of HH, for possible admittance into either the “Sport Horse Designated” or “Park Performance Designated” or "Utility Designated" or “Elite” categories.
 Lower level show scores, from all disciplines, will NOT be considered as an equivalent to an inspection score.
 In order for the HH council to consider show scores as a substitute for inspection, the level of showing must be significant and lengthy, as Open performance competition does not address the quality of a horse’s conformation or the quality of their offspring production.

 **Elite Status** (blue border certificate):

 In order to qualify for “Elite” status, a horse must prove itself through inspection scores and/or Open show scores and/or the quality of his or her offspring.
-When awarding Elite status to a mare or stallion, inspection scores and/or the inspection scores of his or her offspring, Open compitition scores and/or the Open compitition scores of his or her offspring will all be taken into account and balanced and graded with an A, B or C designation.
+When awarding Elite status to a mare or stallion, inspection scores and/or the inspection scores of his or her offspring, Open competition scores and/or the Open competition scores of his or her offspring will all be taken into account and balanced and graded with an A, B or C designation.
 Stallions and mares without a show record may still earn Elite status with extensive proof of their offspring’s quality and ability.
-Geldings and mares may earn, without meeting the offspring requirments, Elite status through their inspection scores and extensive Open show record at a medimum-high to high level.
+Geldings and mares may earn, without meeting the offspring requirements, Elite status through their inspection scores and extensive Open show record at a medium-high to high level.
 For mares and stallions, a posthumous award of the Elite designation is possible, if the offspring’s achievements are earned after the sire or dam’s death.
 The designation of Elite will be added to whatever designation a horse has or has not already earned, for example, a horse may be “Elite Heritage Horse” under basic registration without any further designation or “Elite Sporthorse Designated” or “Elite Park Performance Designated”.

 The Elite status program is currently under development and more details will be posted here soon.
 This program will place heavy emphasis on “quality of offspring” and will award horses who can produce high quality offspring time and time again.